Skip to Content

 Blocks in Sections

-Sections can contain blocks, which are reusable content elements.
+Sections can contain blocks, which are reusable content elements defined in the theme’s blocks/ directory.
 Blocks are rendered inside a section using the container tag.
 You can optionally define an id for the container:

 {% container 'id' %}

 The container tag is not a block tag, but a way to group and render blocks within a section.
 The id can be used to target a specific container for styling or logic.
+An unnamed {% container %} renders blocks that have no container assignment — this is fine for a section with a single drop zone and no declared containers.
 Id must be unique within the section and must be defined if the section contains multiple containers.

 Use allowed_blocks in the section schema to restrict which blocks merchants can add at the section’s top level.
 See Blocks for the full resolution rules.